 Consumers' Counsel Board Chair Gene Krebs encourages me to share consumer data with legislators.
-I have attached three charts to my testimony.
-Two of the charts are based on data from the U.S. Energy Information Administration, as indicated on the charts.
+I have attached two charts to my testimony.
+These charts are based on data from the U.S. Energy Information Administration, as indicated on the charts.

-The first chart reflects the need for continuing efforts by the Board and the agency to reduce Ohioans' electric bills, given that 33 states are identified with lower average residential electric rates than Ohio.
+The first chart reflects the need for continuing efforts by the Agency to reduce Ohioans' electric bills, given that 33 states are identified with lower average residential electric rates than Ohio.
 The second chart shows that, since 2008, Ohioans have experienced the second greatest increase in their electric rates compared to their counterparts in other restructured (deregulated) states, some of whom are seeing rate decreases.
 These results of higher charges could be improved for Ohio electric consumers by giving Ohioans more of the benefits of competition under the 1999 energy law.
-That means using market pricing for what consumers pay for electric generation, among other things.
+That means using market pricing for what consumers pay for electric generation, among other things that the Agency recommends.
 And it means protecting Ohioans from paying subsidies to electric utilities.
-In this regard, a copy of our "Subsidy Scorecard" is attached, showing the \$14.7 billion in subsidies that Ohio electric utilities have been authorized to collect from consumers since 2000.
-Also, the agency Governing Board last year issued a report, entitled "Everyone is Unhappy," with information for policymakers and others regarding the impact of electric services on Ohio consumers.
+Ohioans have paid billions of dollars in subsidies, above the market price of electricity, to Ohio electric utilities since 2000.

+The Agency Governing Board issued a report last year, entitled "Everyone is Unhappy," with information for policymakers and others regarding the impact of electric services on Ohio consumers.
+Also, at the request of Chair Krebs and the Board, the Agency prepared and distributed a legislative notebook to you, for assistance with utility issues affecting your constituents.